 I am using Covenant Eyes and although it does not stop me from entering any site, I know that each time I open my Internet browser, my accountability partner can and will see everything I chose to lay my eyes on.
-Internet accountability could be so helpful to those struggling with pornography.
+Accountability could be so helpful to those struggling with pornography.

 How many young people could be spared the scars of seeing such material by knowing the site they search will be seen by someone who will encourage them to keep their minds in all purity?
 How much harder would they have to think about the choice they are making in order to get to the material?